Krunklehorn/io-scene-gzrs2/README.md

 1. Add a second UV channel to all your world meshes and unwrap them as you please.
     * Blender's default "Lightmap Pack" works fine but it disconnects all faces and is very wasteful.
     * Manually adding seams, unwrapping and packing a lightmap is guaranteed to add hair to your chest.
 This is an artform, treat it like one.
-    * Beware 3rd party lightmap plugins that fuck with the shader node configuration.
+    * Beware 3rd party lightmap plugins that mess with the shader node configuration.
 2. Organize your project data into collections: one for meshes, one for empties, one for lights and one more labeled "Bake".
 3. Duplicate ALL of your meshes, join them (Ctrl + J) into one and put the result in your "Bake" collection.
 4. Toggle the "Disable In Renders" switch OFF on your source mesh collection.